Warren Christie

-Hans Warren Christie (born 4 November 1975) is a British-Canadian television and film actor known for his roles as Ray Cataldo on the ABC drama October Road and as Aidan "Greggy" Stiviletto on the ABC series Happy Town.
+Hans Warren Christie (born 4 November 1975) is a Canadian television and film actor known for his roles as Ray Cataldo on the ABC drama October Road and as Aidan "Greggy" Stiviletto on the ABC series Happy Town.
 More recently, Christie starred as Cameron Hicks in the SyFy series Alphas.

 He recurs on the Fox series The Resident and costarred on the 2019 NBC series The Village.
 He also appeared in Batwoman as Bruce Wayne / Batman / Tommy Elliott / Hush.

 Background

-Warren Christie was born in Belfast, Northern Ireland, but spent most of his childhood in London, Ontario.
+Warren Christie was born in Belfast, Northern Ireland and spent most of his childhood in London, Ontario.
 He left London for the University of Windsor after being recruited to play college football.
 It was during his years at Windsor that Christie developed an interest in performing and decided to pursue it as a career.
 This led to a move to Vancouver, where he soon found acting opportunities.
 He now lives in Vancouver, married to actress Sonya Salomaa.